Robert Rovner

 Robert Rovner is an American television producer and writer, best known for his work on TV shows Crossing Jordan, Private Practice, Dallas, Bionic Woman, Summerland, American Dreams (NBC) and Supergirl.

 Career

 He served as showrunner/executive producer and writer of Grey's Anatomy's 2007 spin-off series, Private Practice as well as the final season of Crossing Jordan.
 He was also an executive producer and writer on "Dallas" (TNT).
-He is currently Co-Showrunner/Executive Producer on Supergirl alongside Jessica Queller.
+He was also Co-Showrunner/Executive Producer on Supergirl alongside Jessica Queller, after Andrew Kreisberg's firing, for the rest of the series' run.

 Private Practice

 Rovner joined the Private Practice writing staff in its second season.
 He is credited as the writer or co-writer of the following Private Practice episodes: